 That’s because subject matter experts are vulnerable to the “curse of knowledge,” meaning that they tend to write for other experts — people who do what they do.
 That can be a big problem when it comes to web content, blog posts, or other types of content.
 That type of content is usually targeted to people who buy what the brand does, and they’re frequently not experts.
 If they don’t understand the message, they’re not going to buy the product.

-Here’s an example: let’s say a brand sells compliance services to other businesses.
-A blog post about the technical details of how their service works is going to zoom right over the heads of small merchants who don’t have the faintest clue that they even need to be worried about regulatory compliance.
+Here’s a content writing example: let’s say a brand sells compliance services to other businesses.
+A blog post about the technical details of how their service works are going to zoom right over the heads of small merchants who don’t have the faintest clue that they even need to be worried about regulatory compliance.
 The first thing the brand needs to publish is a blog post on the ever-increasing compliance requirements facing small businesses.
 Once their prospective customers know that compliance is a really big deal and are shaking in their proverbial boots because they think they’re about to get busted…that’s the time for a post explaining the brand’s solution.

 The takeaway here is that, whether you’re a subject matter expert or not, the brand wants you to write to a particular audience.
 If that’s not clear from the content brief, ask.
 Then write your content accordingly.

-They want you to know how to vet a source
+They want you to know how to vet a source when content writing

 Not all sources are created equal.
 Let’s take Medium as an example.
 Medium can be fun to read, but since there is no screening process — anyone can publish — there’s no guarantee that information on Medium is valid.
 I would never link to a Medium article as a source, although I might try to find the same information elsewhere.